 Choosing to make time to pursue your desires will mean that you will likely have to let some things go.

-Maybe it’s stepping down from a committee.
-Maybe it’s learning that “NO” is a complete sentence.
+That could mean that maybe you need to step down from a committee or the PTA.
+Perhaps it’s learning that “NO” is a complete sentence.
 Maybe it’s choosing to not peruse Facebook in the evenings.

 And maybe it’s forcing ourselves to make the harder choices.
 Like disengaging from draining relationships so that we can focus on nourishing ones.
 Or maybe it’s finally letting go of that story we’ve been fondling for years about how poorly we’ve been treated.
 It’s choosing to let go of worrying about what your Mom thinks and what your competition is doing.